Lucent/tweet-book/README.md

-Last Firefox with proper orphan control: https://ftp.mozilla.org/pub/firefox/releases/77.0.1/win64/en-US/Firefox%20Setup%2077.0.1.exe
+Firefox orphan control was broken after 77.0.1 and then fixed before 127.0.

 Install font/*